dwavesystems/demos/README.rst

 nodes with connecting edges. *Signed social networks* map both friendly and hostile relationships by setting the values of the edges between nodes with either plus ("+") or minus ("-") signs.
-Such networks are said to be *structurally balanced* when they can be clearly divided into two subgraphs with positive-valued edges (friendly relationships) in the subgraphs, and negative-valued edges between these subgraphs.
+Such networks are said to be *structurally balanced* when they can be clearly divided into two, with friendly relations (represented by positive-valued edges) in each faction, and hostile relations (negative-valued edges) between these factions.

 The measure of *structural imbalance* or *frustration* for a signed social network is the minimum number of edges that violate this rule.